University of the Witwatersrand: Open years: 1922–1959

 During World War II, Wits was involved in South Africa's war efforts.
-The Bernard Price Institute of Geophysical Research was placed under the Union of South Africa's defence ministry, and was involved in important research into the use of radar.
+The Bernard Price Institute of Geophysical Research was placed under the Union of South Africa's defence ministry and was involved in important research into the use of radar.
 Additionally, an elite force of female soldiers was trained on the university's campus.

 In 1948 the National Party (NP) was voted into power by South Africa's white electorate, and apartheid (Afrikaans for "separateness") policies started to become law.
 The racist separation policies sparked a response, in 1957, by Wits, the University of Cape Town, Rhodes University and the University of Natal, who issued a joint statement entitled "The Open Universities in South Africa", committing themselves to the principles of university autonomy and academic freedom.

 In 1959, the apartheid government's Extension of University Education Act forced restricted registrations of black students for most of the apartheid era; despite this, several notable black leaders graduated from the university.
 Wits protested strongly and continued to maintain a firm and consistent stand in opposition to apartheid.
-This marked the beginning of a period of conflict with the apartheid regime, which also coincided with a period of massive growth for the university.
+This marked the beginning of a period of conflict with the apartheid regime, which also coincided with a period of growth for the university.
 It was desegregated once again, prior to the abolition of apartheid, in 1990.
-Several of apartheid's most provocative critics, of either European or African descent, were one-time students and graduates of the university.